 When you’re editing footage, what beer do you like to drink?
 When you’ve finished editing, what’s your victory beer?

 My editing beer(s) is the same as my weekend, weekday, evening, after-work, breakfast, lunch and dinner, and post cat-bite treatment beer(s): something pale and something slightly hoppy.
 I love Caldera’s Pale ale, GoodLife’s Descender IPA and Portland Brewing Company’s IPA.
-The I Heart Oregon Ale from Standing Stone is one of my favorites.
 After I’m done editing, I usually stay the course and drink whatever’s in my fridge, which seems to just hold beers and cheese sticks these days.

 If you could have any Twitter handle, already taken or untaken, what would it be?